 M3.
 GENE DOPING

-The following, with the potential to enhance sport performance, are prohibited:
+The following, with the potential to enhance sports performance, are prohibited:

-- The use of polymers of nucleic acids or nucleic acid analogues.
+- The use of polymers of nucleic acids or nucleic acid analogs.

 - The use of gene editing agents designed to alter genome sequences and/or the transcriptional or epigenetic regulation of gene expression.